Bob Crewe: The 1980s and 1990s

+The 2000s and 2010s

-"Lady Marmalade" was re-recorded by Christina Aguilera, Lil' Kim, Mýa, and Pink for the soundtrack of the 2001 film Moulin Rouge!, and their version stayed at No. 1 in the U.S. for five weeks.
+"Lady Marmalade" was re-recorded by Christina Aguilera, Lil' Kim, Mya, and Pink for the soundtrack of the 2001 film Moulin Rouge!, and their version stayed at No. 1 in the U.S. for five weeks.
 It achieved the same chart position in the United Kingdom and Australia.
 Rolling Stone ranked "Lady Marmalade" as the 479th greatest song of all time.